thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 The main difference in the above code example is that the `render()` function now builds up a local `message` variable which is then passed into the `h1` element as its child.
 Note that the `message` string is *not* part of the component's state.

 A well-designed component will store the least amount of information possible in its `this.state` object.
-Then, inside the `render()` function, it computes other necessary information for the user interface based on its `this.state`.
+Then, inside the `render()` function, it computes other necessary information for the presentation based on its `this.state`.
 Adding redundant, precomputed values into the `this.state` object means you'll have to write code that explicitly keeps everything synchronized.

 ### Exercise